phntxx/goals-kotlin/README.md

 However, given that I drew out the initial phase of prototyping / developing a proof of concept too far, only one of these feature-branches is now actually visible in the git history.

+I've also created a GitHub Actions CI/CD Pipeline to ensure that every commit to GitHub is built and released on GitHub to embellish this idea of Trunk-Based Development.

 ## Personal statement

 Personally, I've learned a lot through attending this course.
 Given that I myself am mostly using Apple devices, seeing how things work on the Android side of things really widened my horizon.

+While I have previously dabbled with Firebase and the technologies it provides, seeing the performance of their software, as well as some of the features provided out of the box, I am simply fascinated at all of the things that are possible.

 ## References